Eschatologue/CM_wiki/docs/spells/description/core/level-9.md

 **Components:** V, S, M (a jade circlet worth 1,500+ GP)
 **Duration:** Concentration, up to 1 hour

-You shape-shift into another creature for the duration or until you take a **:rsc-a: Magic**{ .rsc } action to shape-shift into a different eligible form.
+You shape-shift into another creature for the duration or until you take a **:rsc-a: Magic**{.rsc} action to shape-shift into a different eligible form.
 The new form must be of a creature that has a Challenge Rating no higher than your level or Challenge Rating.
 You must have seen the sort of creature before, and it can't be a Construct or an Undead.

 When you shape-shift, you gain a number of **:trt-thp: Temporary Hit Points** equal to the Hit Points of the form.
 The spell ends early if you have no **:trt-thp: Temporary Hit Points** left.